codatio/codat-docs/blog/240306-deprecation-rules-alerts.md

 ### Expected impact if no action is taken

-If no action is taken by the deprecation date, your application will fail when retrieving rules alerts programmatically.
+If no action is taken by **October 10, 2024**, your application will fail when retrieving rules alerts programmatically.
 The deprecated endpoints will return `Not found` (404) status codes, preventing your application from functioning normally.